opentext/demo-contract-approval-app/README.md

 Install VS Code from the following URL: https://code.visualstudio.com/download

-## Install the VS Code Extension Pack
+## Install the OpenText Thrust Studio Extension Pack

-From the extensions View in VS Code, install the `OpenText Cloud Developer Tools - Extension Pack`.
+From the extensions View in VS Code, install the `OpenText™ Thrust Studio` extension pack.

 ## Tutorial
 We recommend you go through the detailed tutorial (that explains how to build the Contract Approval application).
 The tutorial is available under `HELP AND FEEDBACK` in the OpenText Cloud Developer Tools view (Ot icon in the VS Code Activity Bar) or via this link: https://mimage.opentext.com/ot/2/devx/vscode/latest/vscode-tutorial.pdf.